mhadaily/gatsby-starter-typescript-power-blog/README.md

-## Gatsby 2 Power blog starter with Typescript
+# Gatsby 2 Power blog starter with Typescript

-More features are coming, stay tuned!
+I constantly update this theme as this is my main website theme

-## Success Stories:
+## Success Stories

-- I am using this template for my website https://www.majidhajian.com
+- I am using this template for my website <https://www.majidhajian.com>

 ### Description

 This is a standard starter with Typescript, TSLint, StyleLint, Prettier, Lint-Staged(Husky), Sass, StyleComponent, PWA

+### Features

+- Mobile-First approach in development.
+- Styled Component implementation
+- SCSS Ready (if neccessary)
+- Themable ready (Light/Dark or even more)
+- TSLint & Prettier
+- a11y lint rules
+- very optimized images by Gatsby Image
+- Purge CSS
+- Offline support
+- Category and Tag for post
+- Type Safe by TypeScript
+- Format Safe by TSLint, StyleLint and Prettier with Lint-Staged(Husky) (Git Hooks)
+- Blog page
+- Syntax highlighting in code blocks.
+- Pagination Ready
+- Ready to deploy to Github pages
+- Automatic RSS generation.
+- Automatic Sitemap generation.
+- Automatic support for Google Tag Manager
+- Netlify deploy ready

 #### Desktop